Support in Maryland (2026)

 How Maryland Calculates Child Support

 Maryland uses an income shares model codified in Md.
 Code, Family Law Section 12-201 et seq.
-The model is designed to ensure that children receive the same proportion of parental income they would have received if the family had remained intact.
+The model ensures that children receive the same proportion of parental income they would have received if the family had remained intact.

 The calculation begins with each parent’s actual income, which includes salaries, wages, commissions, bonuses, overtime, pensions, Social Security benefits, workers’ compensation, unemployment insurance, disability benefits, alimony or maintenance received, and other income sources.
 Courts may impute income to a parent who is voluntarily unemployed or underemployed without just cause, based on factors such as prior work history, qualifications, and prevailing job opportunities.